VL-ocean/coffee-choco-prj/README.md

 </details>

 ### Structure & Logical Flow

+The database schema outlines the structure and relationships between key tables for the platform.
+The User table stores basic user information and authentication details.
+The Profile table extend user details with bio and profile image.
+The Post table manages user-generated content with fields for title, description, content, author, and metadata.
+The Comment table handles comments on posts, including author information.
+These tables are designed to ensure efficient data management and robust user interactions on the platform.

-The database model diagram was designed using Lucidchart
+The database model diagram was designed using Lucidchart:

 ![Screenshot of flowchart](./README-images/database-erd.png)